Jesus ~ Horses ~ Mounted Games ~ Friends ~ Hot Chocolate

 History of Mounted Games:

-It is played by men, women, boys and girls of all ages.
-Any breed, shape or color is permitted, as long as the horse is shorter than 15 hands.
-The best ones to use are those who are fast, agile and love to run.
+It is now played in over 20 countries.
+In the United States, it is mostly known on the Eastern coast with competitions happening in Florida up to Kentucky.
+Men, women, boys and girls of all ages can play, and any breed, shape or color is permitted, as long as the horse is shorter than 15 hands.
+The best horses to use are those who are fast, agile and love to run.